azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. Create an RDP connection to your Lab VM
+1. Create an RDP connection to your Lab VM.

-2. Disable Internet Explorer Enhanced Security Configuration
+2. Disable Internet Explorer Enhanced Security Configuration.

 #### Exit criteria

-- You have an active session to your Lab VM
+- You have an active session to your Lab VM.

 ### Task 2: Download and open the ConciergePlus starter solution

 #### Tasks to complete

-1. On your Lab VM, download the ConciergePlus starter solution from the following URL: <http://bit.ly/2wMsqW4>
+1. On your Lab VM, download the ConciergePlus starter solution from the following URL: <http://bit.ly/2wMsqW4>.

-2. Unzip the contents to C:\ConciergePlus
+2. Unzip the contents to C:\ConciergePlus.

-3. Open the solution in Visual Studio 2017 on your Lab VM
+3. Open the solution in Visual Studio 2017 on your Lab VM.

 #### Exit criteria

-- The ConciergePlusSentiments solution is open in Visual Studio on your Lab VM
+- The ConciergePlusSentiments solution is open in Visual Studio on your Lab VM.

-**Note**: If you attempt to build the solution at this point, you will see many build errors.
+>**Note**: If you attempt to build the solution at this point, you will see many build errors.
 This is intentional.
 You will correct these in the exercises that follow.

 ### Task 3: Create App Services